steelbrain/pundle/README.md

 Pundle is a next generation module bundler.
 It's written with extensibility and performance in mind.

-This is the NG Beta branch.
-See [master](https://github.com/steelbrain/pundle/tree/master)

 ## Getting Started

-Pundle is still in Beta but it's pretty stable.
+Pundle is still in beta but it's pretty stable.
 Here's how you can try it today!

 For Yarn users